rimantoro/lumen-rule/Readme.md

 ### Logic Grouping

-If you have many single rules componen and you want to grouping to achieve the correct validation, do this when you want to save your rule.
+If you have many single rules component and you need to grouping for more complex validation, do this when you want to save your rule.

 ```php
 ...